American Journal of Transplantation: Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2017 impact factor of 6.493, ranking it second out of 25 journals in the category "Transplantation" and sixth out of 200 journals in the category "Surgery".
+As of 2024, the Journal Impact Factor has been 8.9, ranking it in the first quartile of the category "Transplantations".